Paintless Dent Repair (PDR)

 We’ve been fixing vehicles for years now, handling everything from hail damage to parking lot dings.
 With us, your car keeps its original paint, warranty, and resale value intact.

+That door ding or hail damage looks minor, but it’s quietly destroying your car’s value and protection.
 Small dents collect moisture and road salt, creating rust spots that spread under your paint.
 What starts as a $150 repair becomes a $1,200 paint job within months.

 Your vehicle loses $500 – $2,000 in resale value for every visible panel with unrepaired damage, according to Kelley Blue Book’s 2023 condition impact study.
 Insurance companies see damaged vehicles as higher risk, often raising premiums at renewal.